-DUI » The prosecutor in my DUI California case offered me a "wet reckless" plea bargain.
-Is this a good deal? » The prosecutor in my DUI California case offered me a "wet reckless" plea bargain.
+The prosecutor in my DUI California case offered me a “wet reckless” plea bargain.
 Is this a good deal?

 Being arrested for and charged with DUI in California is a stressful experience.
 For many people, the prospect of a DUI plea bargain to a reduced charge is a relief–and a greatly preferable alternative to the ordeal of a criminal trial for DUI.